Easy leche merengada (cinnamon-lemon ice milk)

 If you use almond milk, make sure you don’t bring it to a boil to avoid it getting bitter.

-- For a more intense cinnamon and lemon fragrance as well as natural sweetness, try heating the ingredients for 10 minutes.
+- To ensure enough cinnamon and lemon fragrance as well as natural sweetness, try heating the ingredients for 10 minutes.

 It sounds like a lot, but it’s worth it.